jondashkyle/archive/entries/2020-04-16-ways-of-going-live/readme.md

 There is a chance you will find this useful if:

-- You have a built-in audience and want to control the context and environment of the stream beyond what is possible with big streaming platforms.
+- You have a built-in audience and want to control the context and environment of the stream beyond what is possible with big streaming platforms.<br><br>

-- You represent a museum, or other cultural venue, looking to transition some upcoming programming online.
+- You represent a museum, or other cultural venue, looking to transition some upcoming programming online.<br><br>

-- You want to include appropriately licensed material in your stream which may receive an automated copyright strike through a streaming platform.
+- You want to include appropriately licensed material in your stream which may receive an automated copyright strike through a streaming platform.<br><br>

 - You do not want third party ads displayed within or in proximity to your stream.